Han1s/Coding-Notes/Pycharm.md

 - **Ctrl E** opens the opened file history window
 - **Ctrl Shift E** opens the same but with code content
 - **Shift Escape** hides the bottom window that is opened (such as terminal)

+# 6. Debugging

+- Add expressions to **watchers** with a plus sign to avoid putting them there manually later
+- **Ctrl Alt F8** evaluates expression you are hovering over
+- **Run to cursor** runs even if breakpoints are muted